dgourillon/cai-shell-parser/README.md

 Run the [CAI extract scripts](https://gist.github.com/dgourillon/1fa775801c00a1fadd92b4aa95ed9dac) on your org
 ## Split the resources

-Go to the top folder
+Go to the top folder  and run the script split_ressource_type.sh